Skip to content

 }

-Filtering this case is where pointer analysis earns its name.
+Filtering this case is where pointer analysis really matters.
 The analyzer has to know specifically that the formatter parameter holds an EscapeFormatter instance — not just some IFormatter — so the virtual call resolves to the sanitizer rather than to DefaultFormatter, which returns its input unchanged.
 Without that precision, the analyzer has to consider every IFormatter implementation as possible — including DefaultFormatter — and so flags the secure variant as a false positive.
 OpenTaint correctly identifies this as safe.

 Results: